Roboticc-Apps/blender-mcp/ONECONTROLLER_INTEGRATION_GUIDE.md

 ╚═══════════════════════════════════════════════╝
 ```

-This context updates every 3-5 seconds as the user works in Blender, providing the AI with current scene state for better voice command context awareness.
+This context updates every 3-5 seconds as users work in Blender, providing AI with current scene state for better voice command context awareness.

----

-## Questions?

-If you encounter issues:
-1. Check `BLENDER_CONTEXT_RESEARCH.md` for technical details
-2. Look at existing context providers in `frontend/ai-context/context-providers/`
-3. Test Blender addon changes in Blender first before integrating
-4. Start with polling - event-driven can come later

-**Good luck!** 🚀